nhartland/forma/README.md

 -- Find all 4-contiguous segments of the CA pattern
--- Uses the von-neumann neighbourhood to determine 'connectedness' -- but any custom neighbourhood can be used) local segments = subpattern.segments(ca, neighbourhood.von_neumann())
+-- Uses the von-neumann neighbourhood to determine 'connectedness' -- but any custom neighbourhood can be used. local segments = subpattern.segments(ca, neighbourhood.von_neumann())

 -- Print a representation to io.output